rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ### 3.3 Convert Categorical features to numerical values
 Based on previous analysis, I decided to convert the categorical features to numerical values, by doing this, I basically normalize all the data.
-The final dataset becomes `187630` rows x `21` columns, we can see the sample image below:
+The final dataset becomes `187630` rows x `21` columns, we can see the sample output below:
 I chose to drop the `Unknow` and `Other` columns since they are not providing any useful information.
-Till now, it concluded the feature selections as image below:
+Till now, it concluded the feature selections as output below:
 ```
 <class 'pandas.core.frame.DataFrame'>
 RangeIndex: 194673 entries, 0 to 194672